tsalkakis-d/codegrid/README.md

 // then channel validates the object, then B consumes the object

 function A() {
 	// ...
-Read a person from database to person ... person.source = 'database';
+Read a person from database to ...
-    cg.emit(persons,person);	// Send person to B
+    person.source = 'database'; // Add some more info to person cg.emit(persons,person);	// Send person to B
 }
 var persons = cg.channel({	// Create an anonymous channel for consuming persons